chrisemunt/mg-dbx-napi/README.md

 The M support routines are required for:

-* Network based access to databases.
+* Network based access to databases (unless the experimental JavaScript based superserver is used).
 * Direct access to SQL (either via the API or via the network).
 * The Merge command under YottaDB (either via the API or via the network).